EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Dataset

 \subsection{Dataset Analysis and Statistics}

 See Figure~\ref{figure:video-text-analysis} for a comparison of video lengths and task description lengths across different splits.
 It can be observed that the Novel Tasks split has the longest videos ($\approx 1.6$ minutes) and task descriptions ($\approx 12$ words) owing to its compositional tasks.
 Additionally, the Abstraction split has the shortest task description ($\approx 5$ words), even for longer videos due to abstraction.
 We include all tasks of \etv in Table~\ref{tab:list_of_tasks} at the end of the supplement.
+We also perform a detailed analysis of each split (Figure~\ref{figure:tasks-all-splits}).